 The large flat rock hosting a colony of sea lions is known as La Lobera (The Rookery).
 Behind it is a small pinnacle upon which you’ll most definitely see a single sea lion, posed as if it were on the prow of a ship.
 The pinnacle is known as The Point, and is a premier dive site at Land’s End.
 The area offers up-close looks at sea turtles, sea lions, moray eels, whale sharks and even the occasional octopus.

 When you visit Los Cabos, be sure to take a water taxi out to Land’s End to view these spectacular rock formations.
 Take beautiful pictures from the water or pack a picnic lunch and take in the view while eating on the beach.
 When you choose to stay with Lifestyle Villas, we’ll hook you up with the best excursion packages.
 From snorkeling to scuba diving, there are a variety of ways you can enjoy the beauty of Land’s End.
+We give the best things to do in Cabo San Lucas for your next vacation trip.
 Talk to one of our Lifestyle specialists today about adding a trip to Land’s End to your itinerary!